-As the novel coronavirus began to rapidly spread in early 2020, Children’s Hospital Colorado infectious disease specialist Samuel Dominguez, MD, PhD, and his team knew it was likely only a matter time before it became a global pandemic.
-The hospital would need to quickly bring its own assay online to effectively manage its patients.
-It was the first clinical lab in Colorado to do so and one of the first in the nation.
+As the novel coronavirus began to rapidly spread in early 2020, the team in the Children’s Hospital Colorado Clinical Microbiology Laboratory knew it was likely only a matter time before it became a pandemic.
+The pressure was on to quickly bring an assay online, and there were many barriers that took (and continue to take) the lab an immense amount of work to overcome.
+Despite everything, it was the first clinical lab in Colorado to stand up testing and one of the first in the nation.

-“Our whole team had been watching this scenario closely since late 2019,” he says.
-“In early January 2020, we went to hospital leadership and expressed how we needed to start thinking about what our response was going to be and how we could prepare, including what it would take to bring an assay online.”
+“Everyone on our team had been watching the spread of the virus closely since late 2019,” says Dr. Dominguez.
+“In early January 2020, we went to hospital leadership and expressed how we needed to start thinking about what our response to a pandemic was going to be and how we could prepare, including what it would take to bring an assay online.”

 Then, on January 20, 2020, Washington State reported the U.S.’s first confirmed case of COVID-19.
 That accelerated an already unprecedented preparation timeline.

-“It really left clinical labs in a bind,” says.
-Dr. Dominguez.
+“It really left us in a bind,” says Dr. Dominguez.
 “So we went back to hospital leadership and asked for guidance on how to proceed.”

-Hospital leadership connected the epidemiology team with the Children’s Colorado legal and government affairs teams to find a way to fast track the process.
+Hospital leadership connected the lab with the Children’s Colorado legal and government affairs teams to find a way to fast track the process.

 The government affairs team lobbied the governor of Colorado and members of congress to speak with the FDA about lifting regulatory barriers.
 As it turned out, other labs across the country were doing the same in their respective states.

-Mounting pressure led the FDA to issue an emergency use authorization allowing high-complexity, CLIA-certified labs to use the CDC assay, provided those labs had particular reagents, extraction kits, probes and enzymes to run the assay.
+Mounting pressure led the FDA to issue an Emergency Use Authorization on February 29, 2020, that allowed high-complexity, CLIA-certified labs to use the CDC assay, provided those labs had particular reagents, extraction kits, probes and enzymes to run the assay.
 That was another roadblock.

-That determination paid off.
-They secured quick approval, and on March 16, Children’s Colorado was the first hospital in Colorado to have an assay up and running.
-Not only could they run samples from team members and patients in-house, it was a service they began to offer community hospitals around the region — including some from Wyoming and Montana.
+That determination paid off and on March 16, the Children’s Colorado Microbiology Lab was the first clinical lab in Colorado to have an assay up and running.
+Not only could the lab run samples from team members and patients in-house, it began to offer the service for community hospitals around the region — including some from Wyoming and Montana.

 Preserving turnaround time